icelab/middleman-skeleton/Readme.md

 # Middleman Skeleton

 A starter skeleton for [Middleman](http://middlemanapp.com) projects.
-It’s worth spending a little bit of time reading the
-[Middleman docs](http://middlemanapp.com/basics/getting-started/) to get a bit of an understand of what Middleman is supposed to do.
+It’s worth spending a little bit of time reading the [Middleman docs](http://middlemanapp.com/basics/getting-started/) to get a bit of an understanding of what Middleman is supposed to do.

 ## Running the app

 Setup:

+    cp .env{.example,}
     bundle install --binstubs

 Running locally: